-Mr. Markey submitted the following resolution; which was referred to the Committee on \\\\\
+Mr. Markey (for himself, Mr. Sanders, and Ms. Warren) submitted the following resolution; which was referred to the Committee on

 RESOLUTION

 Expressing the sense of the Senate that paraprofessionals and education support staff should have fair compensation, benefits, and working conditions.